jabka1/SnapNestSpring/README.md

 - A MySQL database named `secure_login_system`
 - A Google reCAPTCHA API key (site key and secret key)
 - An email service for sending activation links (SMTP configuration)
+- A Google Cloud Platform project with OAuth2 credentials for Google Login

 ## Technologies Used
 - Spring Boot: Backend framework